BEEmod/BEE2-items/README.md

 You may post issues on either the [BEE2.4 repository](https://github.com/BenVlodgi/BEE2.4/issues) or the [BEE2.4 Default Pack repository](https://github.com/TeamSpen210/BEE2-items/issues).
 For the [BEE2.4 repository](https://github.com/BenVlodgi/BEE2.4/issues), you should only post issues about the compiler itself.
 For the [BEE2.4 Default Pack repository](https://github.com/TeamSpen210/BEE2-items/issues), you should only post issues about packages and items.
 Remember, issues don't have to be bugs.
-They can be suggestions as well!
+They can be questions and suggestions as well!

 Happy map-making!